 Moderation: Some assessments will be moderated, as per the School and Faculty Moderation Procedures.

 Groupwork is a skills-based unit which requires interactive and practical participation.
-Students need to have made adequate arrangements for attending all teaching-learning sessions (including lecture attendance/listening and Practicums).
-If you foresee not being able to participate in all practicums then consider enrolling in this unit on another occasion when this is possible.
+Students need to have made adequate arrangements for attending all teaching-learning tutorial sessions.
+If you foresee not being able to participate in all tutorials, then consider enrolling in this unit on another occasion when this is possible.

 Effective and satisfactory participation means: